Rottweiler

 Are Rottweilers good with children?

-With proper socialization and training, they can be excellent family companions, though supervision is always required.
+With proper socialization and training, they can be excellent family companions, though supervision is always recommended.

 Do they require a lot of exercise?

-Yes, they are a working breed that requires daily physical activity and mental stimulation.
+Yes, they are a working breed that requires significant physical and mental stimulation to remain healthy and well-behaved.

 View Official FCI Standard